shafiqninaba/masked_facial_recognition/README.md

 _How the containers communicate with each other_

 ## Modelling
-The model used in this project is a CNN model trained on the Yale Face Database.
+The model used in this project is a CNN model trained on the [Yale Face Database](http://cvc.cs.yale.edu/cvc/projects/yalefaces/yalefaces.html).
 The model was trained to recognize faces with and without masks.
-The model was implemented using Keras and TensorFlow, and was trained on a database of faces augmented with masks using the MaskTheFace tool.
-You can view the images used for training the model here.
+The model was implemented using Keras and TensorFlow, and was trained on a database of faces augmented with masks using the [MaskTheFace](https://github.com/aqeelanwar/MaskTheFace) tool.

 The process starts by reading configuration parameters and connecting to the database container to fetch training, testing, and validation data.
 The images, stored as base64 strings, are converted to image arrays and saved as temporary files.
 An ImageDataGenerator is used to augment the images.
 The model architecture consists of three convolutional layers, a flatten layer, a dense layer with l2 regularization, a dropout layer, and a final softmax layer.